DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 G-Force Vizualiser
 ^^^^^^

 To make it easier to debug what the Physics are doing a G-Force Vizualiser is showing up above the vehicle.
-It can be disabled inside :ref:`view` in the :ref:`manual-gearbox`.
+It can be disabled inside :ref:`view` in the "Manual Gearbox".
 When the G-Force exceeds 1.8 g, the vizualiser turns red indicating that a big force is acting on the body.
 To decrease the magnitude of the force, decrease the acceleration of the vehicle or make turns smoother.

 ..  figure:: gif/GIF_G-Force.gif